zanderacdm/metas/README.md

 # ReadME
-This is a repository of metas and other files I've made for the DragonMoon server of Asheron's Call
+This is a repository of VTank metas I've written for the DragonMoon server of Asheron's Call.
+To use, click into each meta, click "Download raw file" (arrow down), then save to your VirindiTank folder.